dbrockman/promise-flow/README.md

 # promise-flow

-Utility module for functions that return promises
+Utility module for functions that return promises.

+Note that this module expects a global `Promise` to exist.
+If used in an environment that does not implement Promise, a shim should be used.

 ## Example